 Wisconsin, Illinois sued over transgender name-change laws

-MILWAUKEE – Attorneys are suing Wisconsin and Illinois over laws that forbid transgender individuals from changing their names if they have certain criminal convictions.
+MILWAUKEE – Attorneys sued Wisconsin and Illinois Wednesday over laws that forbid transgender individuals from changing their names if they have certain criminal convictions.

 Both lawsuits argue that the states are violating free speech rights and are preventing people from expressing how they identify themselves.

-Note: This story has been corrected to remove Wisconsin from among the nine states with the most restrictive laws.